-Post By: Safer / 14 min read
+Post By: Safer / 16 min read

 These Terms and Conditions (“Terms and Conditions”), when taken together with an Order Form, constitute the Safer Enterprise Agreement (the “Agreement”) entered into between Thorn and Company.
 Capitalized terms used by not defined in these Terms and Conditions have the meanings given to them in the Order Form.

-1.7 “Term” has the meaning set forth in Section 9.1.
+1.14 “Term” has the meaning set forth in Section 11.1.

-2 DETECTION SERVICE
+2 MATCHING SERVICE

-2.2 Queries.
-Company may submit Queries to the Service and may receive Results in response, in each case, through the application programming interfaces and other interfaces provided by Thorn for that purpose.
+2.1 Access by Company.
+Subject to the provisions of the Agreement, Company may, on its own behalf and on behalf of Company Clients, submit Queries to the Matching Service and receive Results in response, in each case, through the application programming interfaces and other interfaces provided by Thorn for that purpose.

 3.2 License Restrictions.
 Company will not, and will not encourage or assist any third party to: (i) distribute, sell, lease, license, or sublicense the Software; (ii) use or export the Software in any manner that violates any applicable law; (iii) reverse engineer, decompile, disassemble, or otherwise attempt to derive the source code or algorithms of the Software; or (iv) combine or incorporate the Software together with any software that is subject to a license requiring that software so combined or incorporated be: (a) disclosed or distributed in source code form; (b) licensed for the purpose of making derivative works; or (c) redistributable at no charge.

 3.3 Feedback License.
-If Company provides bug reports, feature ideas, results, or other feedback (“Feedback”) to Thorn regarding the operation, content, design, interfaces, or other features and functionality of the Software or the Service, Thorn may use such Feedback without restriction, and Company hereby grants Thorn a non-exclusive, non-transferable (except as set forth in Section 10.1), perpetual, irrevocable, fully-paid, royalty-free, worldwide license to use such Feedback for any purpose.
+If Company provides bug reports, feature ideas, results, or other feedback (“Feedback”) to Thorn regarding the operation, content, design, interfaces, or other features and functionality of the Software or the Services, Thorn may use such Feedback without restriction, and Company hereby grants Thorn a non-exclusive, non-transferable (except as set forth in Section 12.1), perpetual, irrevocable, fully-paid, royalty-free, worldwide license to use such Feedback for any purpose.

 3.5 Third-Party Software.
 The Software may contain third-party software components that are provided under applicable third-party license terms, including open source license terms.